 The phone number remains visible in the contacts view.
-Please be prepared for users who may call this number and plan to handle these incoming calls.
+Prepare beforehand how to handle incoming calls from users calling this number.

-Companies onboarded to the WhatsApp Business API will start with a standard business account.
-Notable companies can apply for the official business account (also known as verified account or green badge), offering greater brand recognition.
+Companies onboarded will always start with a standard business account.
+Notable companies can apply for the official business account for greater brand recognition.

 The Business Policy provides guidance related to the user experience and main elements of the WhatsApp Business Profile and messaging.

-- Business profile: a company commits to maintaining its WhatsApp Business profile with accurate and up-to-date contact information.
+Business profile: a company commits to keeping its WhatsApp Business profile accurate and up-to-date.

-- Business initiated chats: You may only initiate chats via approved message templates.
+- Business initiated chats: a company may only initiate chats via approved message templates.

-- User-initiated chats: If a person initiates a chat with you, you may continue that conversation via WhatsApp for up to 24 hours after the last message sent to you by that person without charge or message templates.
+- User-initiated chats: If a person initiates a chat with a company, it may continue that conversation via WhatsApp for up to 24 hours after the last message sent to the company by that person without charge or message templates.

-- Automation: You must have direct escalation paths to human agents in case automation is used.
+- Automation: the company must have direct escalation paths to human agents in case automation is used.

-- Opt-outs: You must respect all requests by a person to block, discontinue, or otherwise opt-out of communications from you via WhatsApp.
+- Opt-outs: the company must respect all requests by a person to block, discontinue, or otherwise opt-out of communications from you via WhatsApp.

 The Commerce Policy provides guidance related to terms, taxes, transaction processing, and what industries are allowed or forbidden to use WhatsApp.